 Major shopping areas sprung up at the intersections of Cedar and Lee, Fairmount and Cedar, and Mayfield and COVENTRY in the 1910s and 1920s.
 Despite merchant turnover and a series of fires in the Coventry area, all three shopping districts continue to attract patrons.
 No single area is considered Cleveland Hts.’ “downtown.”
 After much controversy Severance Center (see SEVERANCE TOWN CENTER) was built in 1963 on the site of the JOHN L. SEVERANCE estate at South Taylor and Mayfield Rds.

 Under the guidance of mayor FRANK C. CAIN (served 1914-1945) the City established Ohio’s first ZONING ordinance in 1921.
 It adopted the council-city manager plan of government the following year.
+(That form of government lasted almost a century until, in 2019, 64 percent of voting residents supported Issue 26: amending the city’s charter to make the mayoral job an elected post with a four-year term of service.)
 A Georgian Revival city hall was built in 1924 on Mayfield Rd.
 It was demolished in 1986 and a new structure was built at Severance Town Center.

 Between 1910 and 1940 Cleveland Hts.’ population grew from 3,000 to 55,000.
 Beginning in the 1920s, largely Jewish communities developed in (what became known as) Coventry Village and later around S. Taylor Rd. south of Cedar Rd. (see JEWS AND JUDAISM).
 The neighborhood just south of Severance Town Center continues (as of 2019) to have a strong Jewish presence, even though many families moved further east beginning in the1960s.
 Large clusters of Catholic families occupied neighborhoods near St. Ann Catholic Church at Cedar and Coventry Rds.